atingupta2006/oci-sre-dec-25/docs/Day-3/02-Observability-Principles/hands-on.md

-## Hands-on Lab

 ## Student-Friendly Document with Solutions Key

 This hands-on introduces students to the fundamentals of **observability** and helps them practice enabling and viewing system logs in OCI.
-The exercises use the Compute instance hosting the **Class Enrollment Web App**.
+The exercises use the Compute instance hosting the **BharatMart application**.

 ## 1. Background Concepts (Short, Clear & Practical)